osquery/osquery/docs/wiki/deployment/aws-logging.md

 As of version 1.7.4, osquery can log results directly to Amazon AWS [Kinesis Streams](https://aws.amazon.com/kinesis/streams/) and [Kinesis Firehose](https://aws.amazon.com/kinesis/firehose/).
+Additionally, osquery supports logging to an [SQS Queue](https://aws.amazon.com/sqs/).
 For users of these services, `osqueryd` can eliminate the need for a separate log forwarding daemon running in your deployments.

 ## Configuration

-The Kinesis Streams and Kinesis Firehose logger plugins are named `aws_kinesis` and `aws_firehose` respectively.
+The Kinesis Streams, Kinesis Firehose, and SQS logger plugins are named `aws_kinesis`, `aws_firehose`, and `aws_sqs` respectively.
 They can be enabled as with other logger plugins using the config flag `logger_plugin`.

 Some configuration is shared between the two plugins: